geeknik/my-awesome-stars/topics.md

 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour
 - [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - The TypeScript AI agent framework. ⚡ Assistants, RAG, observability.
 Supports any LLM: GPT-4, Claude, Gemini, Llama.
 - [readest/readest](https://github.com/readest/readest) - Readest is a modern, feature-rich ebook reader designed for avid readers offering seamless cross-platform access, powerful tools, and an intuitive interface to elevate your reading experience.
+- [piotrkulpinski/openalternative](https://github.com/piotrkulpinski/openalternative) - A community driven list of open source alternatives to proprietary software and applications.
 - [mbarinov/repogpt](https://github.com/mbarinov/repogpt) - RepoGPT: AI-powered GitHub assistant to chat, manage, and explore your repos effortlessly.
 - [AmruthPillai/Reactive-Resume](https://github.com/AmruthPillai/Reactive-Resume) - A one-of-a-kind resume builder that keeps your privacy in mind.
 Completely secure, customizable, portable, open-source and free forever.
 Try it out today!
 - [yournextstore/yournextstore](https://github.com/yournextstore/yournextstore) - Your Next Store: Modern Commerce with Next.js and Stripe as the backend.